Cổ Loa Citadel: Archaeology

 The site consists of two outer sets of ramparts and a citadel on the inside, of rectangular shape.
 The moats consist of a series of streams, including the Hoàng Giang River and a network of lakes that provided Cổ Loa with protection and navigation.

 The outer rampart comprises a perimeter of 8 km and is lined with guard towers.
 The ramparts still stand up to 12 m high and are 25 m in width at their base.
-Besides, part of the inner rampart was cut through for the purpose of archaeological investigation, which was dated from 400-350 BCE.
+Besides, part of the inner rampart was cut through for the purpose of archaeological investigation, which was dated from 400–350 BCE.
 And it was suggested that this rampart was constructed by a local and indigenous society prior to the colonization of Han dynasty.
 The stamped earth technique or Hangtu method associated with ancient China may have been used in Cổ Loa, but studies of the defensive works are still in a preliminary stage.
 Also, archaeologists have estimated that over two million cubic metres of material were moved in order to construct the entire fortress, including moats that were fed by the Hoàng River.
 Kim estimated the population of Cổ Loa possibly ranged from 5,000 to around 10,000 inhabitants.

 In 1970, the Vietnamese carried out an investigation at a collapsed portion of the outer wall, uncovering Dong Son culture sherds stratified beneath the wall.
-A 72kg bronze drum was later excavated outside the inner wall in the 1980s.
+A 72 kg bronze drum was later excavated outside the inner wall in the 1980s.
 In 2004–05, several cultural layers were identified within the inner wall area.
 Various Cổ Loa artefacts represented "elite-level or royal characteristics", discovered only within the site’s enclosures, supporting the notion of centralised production and monopolisation.